-Southwestern has active chapters in three national honor societies.
+Southwestern has active chapters in four national honor societies.
 Membership in these organizations is in recognition of good scholarship and effective participation in the respective fields.
-Beta Beta is for biology majors.
+Beta Beta Beta is for biology majors.
 Pi Kappa Delta is a national debate fraternity.
 Pi Gamma Mu is an international honor fraternity for students of social science.
+Sigma Tau Delta is an international honorary society for English majors.